 Green: Clean/Non-Congested |

-As alleys are improved to the standards of purple alleys, they become a prime location for art, light, and possible outdoor seating or programmatic spaces.
-Downtown Partnership’s Economic Development and Marketing teams are tasked with identifying property owners, stakeholders, and grants that will help cover the costs of these placemaking improvements.
+As alleys are improved to the standards of purple alleys, they become a prime location for art, light, and possible outdoor seating or other creative reuse concepts.
+Downtown Partnership’s Economic Development and Business Development teams are tasked with identifying property owners, stakeholders, and grants that will help cover the costs of these placemaking improvements.
 If your business is interested in sponsoring an alley, contact us.

-In order to make strides on this initiative, Downtown Partnership is increasing partnerships with the Department of Public Works and Department of Transportation to address non-permitted alley dumpsters and to create alley hot teams dedicated to large clean-up efforts.
+In order to make strides on this initiative, Downtown Partnership has increased partnerships with the Department of Public Works and Department of Transportation to address non-permitted alley dumpsters and to create alley hot teams dedicated to large clean-up efforts.

 If you work or live near an alleyway that needs extra love, submit a service request here.